 Dr. Andrea S. Boyles is an award-winning author of books, You Can't Stop the Revolution: Community Disorder and Social Ties in Post-Ferguson America (UC Press 2019) and Race, Place, and Suburban Policing: Too Close for Comfort (UC Press 2015).

 She is also a Sociologists for Women in Society (SWS) delegate to the United Nations Economic and Social Council.

-Dr. Andrea S. Boyles, a native of St. Louis, MO, earned a B.A. in English and M.A. in Sociology from Lincoln University of Missouri.
-Later, she received her Ph.D. in Sociology from Kansas State University with concentrations in Gender and Criminology.
-Her research areas/interests are social inequalities; the intersection of race, class, and gender; criminology; race, place, and policing; qualitative methods; community/neighborhood disorder; social movements and collective action.
+Dr. Boyles is a native of St. Louis, MO.
+She holds a B.A. in English and M.A. in Sociology from Lincoln University of Missouri and a Ph.D. in Sociology from Kansas State University with concentrations in Gender and Criminology.

 Copyright © Dr. Boyles, Sociology at work - All Rights Reserved.